 In general terms, the courses provide opportunities for students to develop and demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K),
+(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ())

-Skills and other attributes (S), and Transferable skills ()) Course learning outcome Level 4 Level 5 Level 6 Explain and apply the fundamental mathematical knowledge underpinning computer science.
-1.4.1: Explain the basic mathematical building blocks of computer science, and apply this knowledge in small exercises and programs.
-1.5.1: Compare key algorithms and datastructures and select the most appropriate depending on the situation.
-1.6.1: Apply knowledge to design and compare solutions to problems in a large-scale individual project.
-1.6.3: Apply foundational knowledge of a broad range of advanced computer science topics.
-2. Discuss in detail how computer systems are constructed and how they communicate, and apply this knowledge in practice.
-2.4.1: Describe the fundamentals of system design and computer/internet communication.
-2.5.1 Explain the theory and design of operating systems and be able to write systems software with knowledge of low-level concepts such as memory management.
-3. Design, plan, and execute software projects, then present, document, and reflect on the results.
+Skills and other attributes (S), and Transferable skills ()) Theme Course Learning Outcome Level 4 Level 5 Level 6 1.
+Fundamentals Explain and apply the fundamental mathematical knowledge underpinning computer science.
+1.4.1 Explain the basic mathematical building blocks of computer science, and apply this knowledge in small exercises and programs 1.5.1 Compare key algorithms and data-structures and select the most appropriate depending on the situation.
+1.6.1 Apply knowledge to design and compare solutions to problems in a large-scale individual project.
+1.6.3 Apply foundational knowledge of a broad range of advanced computer science topics.
+2. Systems Discuss in detail how computer systems are constructed and how they communicate, and apply this knowledge in practice.
+2.4.1 Describe the fundamentals of system design and computer/internet communication.
+2.5.1 Explain the theory and design of operating systems, and be able to write systems software with knowledge of low-level concepts such as memory management.
+3. Design Design, plan, and execute software projects, then present, document, and reflect on the results.
 3.4.1 Explain and apply software design techniques to analyse requirements and specify software systems.
-3.4.2 Discuss and apply the core concepts of modern industrially relevant programming languages in small-to-medium-sized programs.
-3.4.3 Present and document the design and features of a system and evaluate both the software and the process.
-3.5.1 Utilise advanced software development tools and environments.
+3.4.2 Discuss and apply the core concepts of modern industrially relevant programming languages in small-to-medium-sized programs 3.4.3 Present and document the design and features of a system, and evaluate both the software 3.5.1 Utilise advanced software development tools and environments.
 3.5.2 Describe and deploy best-practice software development practices.
 3.6.1 Plan, evaluate the risks of, and execute a large supervised project, and communicate the results via presentations and a critical report.

-4. Discuss and apply methods, techniques and tools for information modelling, management and security.
-4.4.1 Recognise the basic principles of computer data representation and organisation.
+and the process.
+4. Information Discuss and apply methods, techniques and tools for information modelling, management and security 4.4.1 Recognise the basic principles of computer data representation and organisation.
 4.5.1 Explain and deploy the principles of database design and usage.4.5.2 Describe the principles of information security.
 4.6.1 Systematically apply software engineering tools for designing and creating appropriate software systems.

-5. Work independently and as a team, demonstrating time-management and organisational skills.
-5.4.1 Complete and manage the delivery of multiple pieces of individual and teambased work.
-5.5.1 Put into practice industry-standard team working principles and methodologies.
+5. Teamwork Work independently and as a team, demonstrating time-management and organisational skills.
+5.4.1 Complete and manage the delivery of multiple pieces of individual and team-based work.
+5.5.1 Put into practice industry- standard team working principles and methodologies.
 5.6.1 Plan and deliver a large-scale individual project.
-6. Develop and demonstrate new skills independently.
+6. Independence Develop and demonstrate new skills independently.
 6.4.1 Deliver a medium-sized group project incorporating elements of self-learning.
 6.5.1 Deliver a large group project incorporating elements of self-learning.
 6.6.1 Deliver a large individual project incorporating elements of self-learning.
-7. Explain and apply knowledge of cutting- edge topics in computer science.
-7.6.1 Explain and apply knowledge of cutting-edge topics of computer-science.
-8. Discuss and appreciate the professional, commercial, moral, and ethical aspects of computer-based systems.
+7. Cutting Edge Explain and apply knowledge of cutting-edge topics in computer science.
+7.6.1 Explain and apply knowledge of cutting-edge topics of computerscience.
+8. Professionalism Discuss and appreciate the professional, commercial, moral, and ethical aspects of computer-based systems.
 8.4.1 Follow codes of conduct in informal team-based environments.
 8.4.2 Recognise the wider societal context of software systems and the developer responsibilities.
 8.5.1 Follow codes of conduct in professional team-based environments.
 8.5.2 Develop code to meet external and commercial, rather than self-driven, requirements.
 8.6.1 Reflect on the societal and professional impact of a large-scale software product.